"Sometimes it’s easier if you just turn off the power.

 Anime & Manga

 - Right before Sonia's badass-looking giant robot can smash the main characters in the second season of Hayate the Combat Butler, it suddenly freezes.
 Cut to a puzzled Hinagiku standing next to an oversized outlet holding an equally oversized plug.
-Unfortunately, Yukiji has gotten taken over by evil spirits who power the same robot with just their evil spirit-ness.
+(See the current page image.)
+Unfortunately, Yukiji has been taken over by evil spirits, who can power the robot with just their evil spirit-ness.

 - In Dragon Ball, Goku has been completely unable to defeat the robotic Sgt.
 Metallic, even after blowing Metallic's head off.
 He seems indestructable until he suddenly stops moving.
 Turns out his batteries died.
 Goku shrugs it off and continues to the next floor of Muscle Tower.